Arnav-UofT/Learn-amazona-MERN/README.md

-# Shopping Style WebApp in React, using MERN stack ( Mongo, Express, React, Node )
+# Shopping Style WebApp in React MERN stack

-Creating a MERN stack Web App from various online open resources and architectures
+Creating a MERN stack Web App from various online open resources and architectures ( Mongo, Express, React, Node )

 - This project supports a production-level development structure for both, Fronten & Backend.
 - Uses Flux architecture (as suited for REST applications, supported by React)